The category of $\pi$-finite spaces: Descent and cartesian closure

-\begin{prop} A space is coherent if and only if it is the geometric realization of a Kan complex with finite values. \end{prop} \begin{proof} Let $X $ be a Kan complex.
+\begin{proposition} A space is unbounded $\pi$\=/finite if and only if it is the geometric realization of a Kan complex with finite values.
+A space is $\pi$\=/finite if and only if it is the geometric realization of a coskeletal Kan complex with finite values. \end{proposition} \begin{proof} Let $X $ be a Kan complex.
 Recall that $\pi_0(|X |)$ is a quotient of $X_0$ and and $\pi_n(|X |,x)$ is a subquotient of $X_n$.
 Hence they are all finite if the $X_n$ are.
 This proves that the conditions are sufficient.